Balimbanana/SM-SourceExperienceMod/README.md

 `skill` In most mods, this will set the enemy difficulty.
 This will also scale XP gain per kill by: 1 = 1.0, 2 = 1.25, 3 = 1.5
 Where 1 is easy, 2 is normal, 3 is hard.
 Insurgency will use `ins_bot_difficulty` instead.
 L4D2 will use `z_difficulty` instead.

+`sxpm_difficulty` When set to 1, it will adjust certain stats of combine and zombies and give slight random increase of health.
+2 will have a 10% chance of giving enemies abilities and will be colored.

 **SXPMQModule Active Skills Descriptions:**
 You use completed side quests, and campaign quests as currency to buy skills.